What is the current state of chess engines?

 The Idea

-A very basic approach for creating an evaluation function is adding up the values of each piece a player has on the board and calculating the difference between these values for both players, which gives a score.
+A very basic approach for creating an evaluation function is adding up the values of each piece a player has on the board and calculating the difference between these values for both players, which results in a score.
 Instead of assigning a static value to each type of piece (8 for a queen, 3 for a knight etc…) we weight their value based on their position on the field.
 One basic improvement we could make is to increase the value of a pawn the further it progresses up the board.

 Basic piece square table.

-For the implementation, we would need to save the weights of each square of each piece to an array.
-To evaluate we take a bitboard (1 means a piece is present on the square, 0 indicates that no piece is there) representing the different pieces on the board as an array, and multiply it and the model’s weights together.
-The result would be a board with only the values of the squares left, that have a piece currently standing on them.
-Summing the values of the 6 different boards (6 piece types: pawn, knight, bishop, rook, queen, king) together for each player and subtracting them gives us a value in the format of the classic stockfish evaluation: -1.5 for example to represent black winning by a certain margin, +7.9 to represent white having a very powerful advantage.
+The result would be a board with only the values of the currently occupied squares left.
+We then take the sum of the values of the 6 different boards (6 piece types: pawn, knight, bishop, rook, queen, king) for each player.
+By then substracting both of these sums - which represent each player’s strenght - we get a value in the format of the classic stockfish evaluation. -1.5 for example to represent black winning by a small margin, +7.9 to represent white having a very powerful advantage.

 Diagram illustrating the evaluation function using the piece square table.